erostefano/humanSunglassesAnalyzer.js/training/Training.md

 - fix it in the frontend using a mask and cutting the picture
 - use face-api model to get the face and predict it
 - move this model into a media pipe

+TODO: tests show zoom factor is key and facial hair plays a role